JustinLove/missile_command/README.md

 Pretty much everything related to nuke launcher status is invisible to the UI, so a lot is manual.

-The mod has limited state saving.
-Launchers will be remembered over refresh and changing scenes, such as settings.
+The mod has limited state saving on PlayFab games.

 ### Additional Credits